The Cowboy in Me

 "The Cowboy in Me" is a song written by Jeffrey Steele, Al Anderson and Craig Wiseman, and recorded by American country music artist Tim McGraw.
 It was released in November 2001 as the third single from McGraw's Set This Circus Down album.
 The song reached number one on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts just one week after McGraw's duet with Jo Dee Messina, "Bring On the Rain".

 Critical reception

 Kevin John Coyne of Country Universe gave the song a B grade, saying that the song "might be an amoebic form of the country lifestyle anthems that have flooded the genre in the years since it was released."
 He added that it is "certainly subtler and more refined than what’s come out since, and McGraw’s hit doesn’t include the head-pounding loudness that sinks so many other 'country' anthems."
+In a subsequent review, Coyne upgraded the song to an A, as he thought the song's message had become more relevant with increasing age.

 Music video

 The music video was directed by Sherman Halsey and was released in early 2002.